skip to content

 The inter-disciplinary approach is based on the recognition that together with the analytical rigour required of economists and other social scientists today, no important issue in development — poverty and inequality, population growth, the construction of the institutions of a market economy, war and human rights, democratisation — can be properly understood without an inter-disciplinary perspective.

-The Course Director for 2022/23 is Prof Maha Abdelrahman
+The Course Director for 2023/24 is Prof Graham Denyer Willis.

 General information applicable to all current postgraduate students within the Department of Politcs and International Studies, which includes the Centre of Development Studies, can be found here